iutools/iutools/doc/test-plan.md

     not have partial corrections.
 So if you click on a word and don't see one, try other words.

-## Morpheme Search
+## Morpheme Dictionary

 Happy path
 - Enter morpheme 'tut', then click on Search
-  - Should see two  morphemes that match 'tut'
+  - Should see 4  morphemes that match 'tut'
-  - Click on each of the morphemes and inspect the list of hits for it
+  - For each morpheme, check that we display
-    - Words should be sorted in DECREASING order of frequency
+    - human-readable description (ex: verb to verb suffix)
-    - Clicking on a word should show:
+    - Definition (ex: "To hit or land on something")
-      - Description of the word
+    - List of example words sorted in DECREASING order of frequency
-      - A list of parallel English-Inuktut sentences using that word
+      - Click on an example word and make sure its dictionary entry is displayed

 Submit form with Enter key
 - Enter morpheme 'tut', then PRESS ENTER